iridakos/iridakos.github.io/_posts/2013-11-24-saying-hello-world-with-ruby-on-rails.markdown

 title:  "Saying hello world with Ruby on Rails"
 description: "This is a tutorial for creating the classic hello world application with Ruby on Rails."
 date:   2013-11-24 10:00:00 +0300
-preview: "If you are new to Ruby I suggest you first read my previous post which in short explains why you should not give up on learning Ruby..."
 image: "https://iridakos.com/assets/images/irida-favicon.png"
 category: "tutorials"
 comments: true